mdhaber/scipy/doc/source/dev/contributor/contributor_toc.rst

 - `numpydoc docstring guide`_ contains everything you need to know about writing docstrings, which are rendered to produce HTML documentation using `Sphinx`_.
 - `Rendering SciPy Documentation <https://github.com/scipy/scipy/wiki/Rendering-SciPy-Documentation>`_ - It's important to check how changes to the documentation render before merging a PR; this document explains how you can do that.

-.. _benchmarks:
+.. _toc-bench:

 Benchmarks
 ----------
 - `SciPy Benchmarks <https://github.com/scipy/scipy/wiki/Benchmarking-SciPy-with-Airspeed-Velocity>`_ explains how to add benchmarks to SciPy using `Airspeed Velocity`_.

-.. _cython:
+.. _toc-cython:

 Cython
 ------
-- `Adding Cython to SciPy <https://github.com/scipy/scipy/wiki/Adding-Cython-to-SciPy>`_ - Extending and compiling Python code with `Cython <https://cython.org/>`_ can significantly improve its performance.
+- `Adding Cython to SciPy <https://github.com/scipy/scipy/wiki/Adding-Cython-to-SciPy>`_ - Extending and compiling Python code with `Cython`_ can significantly improve its performance.
 This document helps you get started.

 .. _Scipy Development Workflow: https://youtu.be/HgU01gJbzMY